Restaurant Antibiotics Engagement

 Engagement Overview

-As large purchasers of animal protein, quick-service restaurants (QSRs) are well-positioned to encourage responsible antibiotic use practices at the farm level.
+As large purchasers of animal protein, quick-service restaurants (QSRs) are well-positioned to promote responsible antibiotic use practices at the farm level.

-This engagement aims to support the adoption and implementation of robust company-wide antibiotic policies in the supply chains of six key animal proteins sourced by major North American QSRs.
-Any such antibiotic policies would aim to reduce the use of medically important antibiotics over time in alignment with guidelines from the WHO.
+This engagement aims to encourage the adoption and implementation of robust company-wide antibiotic policies in the supply chains of six key animal proteins sourced by major North American QSRs.

-(ii) Develop antibiotics policies to cover all key proteins
+(ii) develop antibiotic policies to cover all key proteins across global supply chains; and

 Selected Companies

-This engagement focuses on twelve of the largest North American QSR companies, all of which operate internationally.
+This engagement focuses on 12 of the largest North American QSR companies, all of which operate internationally.

 Material Risks